Active Adults

 There are lots of ways to be active, and it's important to find an activity that works for you and your lifestyle.

-Whilst the government guidelines suggest adults should be doing 150 minutes of moderate activity (intense enough to increase heart and breathing rates) a week, the biggest improvements to our health are made when we go from doing nothing to doing a little bit of activity.
+The biggest improvements to our health are made when we go from doing nothing to doing a little bit of activity.
+Being active can help to:

 However you choose to be active, try building movement into your day by doing things like taking the stairs and walking more where you can.
 Remember that every minute counts and some is good, but more is even better!

 Or why not try something new, like swimming, cycling, Pilates, or using a free app.
-You can find plenty of inspiration local to you on our Get Active activity finder.
+You can find plenty of inspiration local to you on our Get Active Activity Search Engine or via your local council's Physical Activity & Health Team.

 -